Frequently Asked Questions

 You’ll find our staff-favourite restaurant choices on the city pages that are linked in your travel document email one month prior to departure.

-VIA Rail Cabins for One and Two include a chair during the day and a fold-down bed at night (two bunkbed-style murphy beds in the cabin for two).
-They also include a sink and toilet, the shower is shared by the train car.
-To learn more about what is included click below:
+VIA Rail Sleeper Plus Cabins for One and Cabins for Two include seating during the day, which fold down into a bed at night (two single bunk beds in the Sleeper Plus Cabin for Two).
+They also include a private sink and toilet.
+The shower is shared by the train car.
+To learn more about what is included with your Sleeper Plus Cabin, please visit our VIA Rail Information page for more details.

 Yes, the train companies do have luggage restrictions.
 The basic rule is that if you can bring it on the plane you can bring it on the train.